baccigalupi/cobol-containerization-experiment/README.md

 ## Run the COBOL

-1. Build the image: `docker build -t investment-value .`
+1. Build the image: `docker build -t cobol-container .`
-2. Run the compiled script: `docker run -it investment-value dist/invest`
+2. Run the script that interests you
+* `docker run -it cobol-container dist/invest`
+* `docker run -it cobol-container dist/report`

+NOTE: Check out the `Dockerfile` to see what scripts are available.

 ## Cleanup!